Have you ever been in pain? None of you, I’m sure, would say a no.

 It is a pain scale for infants and adults who are unable to communicate verbally.
 FLACC scale is based on observations of five criteria named: face, legs, activity, crying, and consolability.

-Each criterion is assigned a score of 0, 1 or 2.
+Each criterion on a FLACC score chart is assigned a score of 0, 1 or 2.

 0: Relaxed and comfortable